turingschool/curriculum/source/projects/blogger.markdown

 Now that the comments feature has been added push it up to Github:

 {% terminal %}
-$git add .
-$git commit -m "finished blog comments feature"
+$git commit -a "finished blog comments feature"
 $git push
 {% endterminal %}